bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 date: 2025-02-26
 ---

 Every developer wants to get up and running with an API as quickly as possible, and that means seeing code examples in their preferred language.
-With Stainless SDK integration in your bump.sh docs, you can automatically display idiomatic SDK code samples alongside your API reference documentation.
+With an integration between [Stainless](https://www.stainless.com/) and your Bump.sh docs, you can automatically display idiomatic SDK code samples alongside your API reference documentation.

-This guide will walk you through connecting Stainless-generated SDKs with your bump.sh documentation to create a seamless developer experience.
+This guide will walk you through connecting Stainless-generated SDKs with your Bump.sh documentation to create a seamless developer experience.

 ## Understanding Stainless SDK Integration

 Stainless is a platform that generates ergonomic, idiomatic client libraries from your OpenAPI specification.
-When integrated with bump.sh, Stainless can automatically inject code samples showing exactly how to call each endpoint using your official SDKs.
+When integrated with Bump.sh, Stainless can automatically inject code samples showing exactly how to call each endpoint using your official SDKs.

 Here's what the integration looks like:

 1. Stainless analyzes your OpenAPI specification and generates SDKs
 2. Stainless decorates your OpenAPI with code samples for each endpoint
-3. bump.sh renders these samples in your API reference documentation
+3. Bump.sh renders these samples in your API reference documentation

 The result is an interactive documentation that shows both raw HTTP requests and language-specific SDK examples developers can copy-paste and adapt to their need.